 On successful completion of the bachelor of science course, students will: Modules in which each learning outcome will be developed and assessed: Have a detailed understanding of cell biology, physiology, and genetics.
-Year 1 modules Have a detailed understanding of the basis of infectious & non- communicable diseases and an appreciation of pharmacology and the broader applications for disease control.
+Year 1 modules Have a detailed understanding of the basis of infectious & non-communicable diseases and an appreciation of pharmacology and the broader applications for disease control.
 Year 2 modules

-[ Display practical skills including the ability to design and execute experiments, analyse and interpret the resultant data, and present conclusions in a variety of formats.
+Display practical skills including the ability to design and execute experiments, analyse and interpret the resultant data, and present conclusions in a variety of formats.
 Year 2 Research Project Have developed the ability to access appropriate information, make methodical observations on the normal and abnormal functioning of biological systems, discriminate between important and relatively unimportant information and observations, reflect on information and observations, and solve problems, and discuss uncertainty in relation to scientific "facts", and balance different schools of thought.
 Year 3 Research Project Develop independent and lifelong learning skills to promote their own personal and professional development.
-Tutorials & Skills Workshops (across all modules) Develop important employability skills including: Communication, Teamwork, Personal management and career planning, effective learning, Problem-solving, digital literacy, numeracy.
+Tutorials & Skills Workshops (across all modules) Develop important employability skills including: Communication, Teamwork, Personal management and career planning, effective learning, Problem- solving, digital literacy, numeracy.
 Across all modules, with particular emphasis in projects and tutorials Act with integrity, be honest, fair and compassionate in all their work.
 Maintain high ethical principles in relation to professional dealings, the use of information and experimentation in humans and animals.
-Investigative Projects (all years) On completion of the master in science course, students will additionally be able to: Clearly communicate their project aims, background, results, relevance and own proposals for future research, demonstrating critical analysis and a deep and systematic knowledge and understanding of the literature.
+Investigative Projects (all years) Have an appreciation of health and safety appropriate to laboratory and field work, including completion and understanding of risk assessment and COSHH documents, Investigative Projects (all years) On completion of the master in science course, students will additionally be able to: Clearly communicate their project aims, background, results, relevance and own proposals for future research, demonstrating critical analysis and a deep and systematic knowledge and understanding of the literature.
 Research Skills module Clearly and properly record their research.
 Research Skills module & Year 4 project Demonstrate excellent professional conduct.
-Year 4 project
+Year 4 project Identify specific areas for personal and skill development.
+Research Skills module 25.
+Teaching/learning methods Approximate total number of hours These figures may differ during the COVID-19 pandemic Lectures 8- 10 hours per week